-If you’re shopping online, you can install a browser plug-in like Karma that will scour the internet for you, automatically applying the best discount codes or letting you know if an item is available cheaper elsewhere.
+If you’re shopping online, you can install a browser plug-in such as Karma that'll scour the internet for you, automatically applying the best discount codes or letting you know if an item is available cheaper elsewhere.

 Before you press ‘pay’ on what might feel like a bargain, it’s worth checking whether your deal could be deceptive.
 A 2019 study by Which? revealed that 98% of items were actually cheaper to buy before or after the sales.

-Don’t be duped by supposed price slashes and keep an eye on prices before Black Friday.
-Sites like Camelcamelcamel.com will also give you a detailed price history of your item, so you know whether to hold out for a bigger bargain.
+Don’t be duped by supposed price slashes, and keep an eye on prices before Black Friday.
+Sites such as Camelcamelcamel.com will also give you a detailed price history of your item, so you know whether to hold out for a bigger bargain.

-Remember that brands will never ask for your sensitive information, like card details, over text, a phone call or email.
-Check any messages for bad spelling and grammar (a sure sign of a scam) and check for a legitimate email address or website link – brands will always buy their domain, so firstname.lastname@example.org isn’t a likely reputable source.
+Remember that bona fide brands will never ask for sensitive information – such as your card details – over text, a phone call or email.
+Check any messages for bad spelling and grammar (a sure sign of a scam), and make sure there's a legitimate email address or website link – genuine brands will always buy their domain, so firstname.lastname@example.org isn’t likely to be a reputable source.
 Always check for a padlock symbol in the left corner of your browser bar when paying, too; this indicates a secure site.

-If you are concerned about losing money, it’s always wise to pay with a credit card.
+If you're concerned about losing money, it’s always wise to pay with a credit card.
 Unlike debit cards, credit payments are protected by Section 75 of the Consumer Credit Act, where your credit provider will take liability for any goods or services between £100 and £30,000.